Anthems to the Welkin at Dusk

-Anthems to the Welkin at Dusk is the second studio album by Norwegian black metal band Emperor.
-It was released on 8 July 1997 through Candlelight Records and Century Black.
+Anthems to the Welkin at Dusk is the second studio album by Norwegian black metal band Emperor, released on 19 May 1997 through Candlelight Records and Century Black.

 Background

 The album was recorded in the Grieg Hall in Bergen, Norway.

 The opening guitar riff to "Ye Entrancemperium" is taken from an unnamed Mayhem song.
 As such, Mayhem guitarist Euronymous is credited in the album liner notes, even though he was murdered three years before the album was written and recorded.
 A recording of this unfinished track can be found on the Mayhem bootleg Ha Elm Zalag.

 Release

 In 1996, the EP Reverence, which included the track "The Loss and Curse of Reverence", was released as a teaser for the album.
 Anthems to the Welkin at Dusk was released on 8 July 1997 through Candlelight Records.
 At the time of its release, it reached number 28 on Finnish album charts.

 In contrast to the band's previous album, In the Nightside Eclipse, Anthems showcases a faster, more guitar-driven performance with less usage of keyboards and more clean singing and blast-beat style drumwork.
 The album's musical approach is explained on the back cover, with a quote that reads "Emperor performs Sophisticated Black Metal Art exclusively".
 As well, the album's lyrical themes began to move away from nature and Satanic elements and began to incorporate more mystical themes.

 In 1998, the album was remastered and re-released with the three non-album tracks from Reverence.
 The band made a promotional video for "The Loss and Curse of Reverence".